CumulusNetworks/DUE/docs/FAQ.md

 ## On using `--privileged`.
 Do.
 Not.
 Recommend.
 The `--privileged` option gives a Docker container access to host device entries that would normally not be accessible.
-This can be useful for things like loopback mounting a filesystem to write to it, or having a container that runs other containers.
+This can be useful for things like loopback mounting a file system to write to it, or having a container that runs other containers.
 **However** this also allows the container to modify the host system, and presents a **security/stability** risk, as users in the container may be able to affect the host system without realizing they are doing so.